ISC-HEI/isc-hei-report/README.md

 Another nice possibility is of course to use a VScod[e | ium] via the `Typst LSP` plugin which enables direct compilation.

+# Future changes

+In the future, several things _might_ be updated, such as :

+- [ ] Glossary inclusion
+- [ ] Master thesis changes for the template
+- [ ] Themes for code
+- [ ] Other nice things

 # Questions and help

-If you need any help for installing or running those tools, do not hesitate to get in touch with its maintainer.
+If you need any help for installing or running those tools, do not hesitate to get in touch with its maintainer [pmudry](https://github.com/pmudry).

 You can of course also propose changes using PR or raise issues if something is not clear.
 Have fun writing reports!